-Copper Fox, through its wholly owned subsidiary Northern Fox, owns 60.38% of the common shares of Carmax Mining Corp.
-Copper Fox's equity interest decreased on August 28, 2017 from 65.40% to 60.38% due to the Company not participating in a 4,250,000 shares private placement for Carmax.
-If Carmax completes the private placement as announced March 22, 2018, Copper Fox's equity interest in Carmax will decrease.
-The actual percentage of equity decrease can only be determined if and when Carmax closes its private placement.
-Carmax holds a 100% working interest in the Eaglehead coppermolybdenum-gold-silver property (13,540 ha) located in the Liard Mining Division, approximately 40 kilometers east of Dease Lake in northern British Columbia.
+Copper Fox, through its wholly owned subsidiary Northern Fox, owns 45.06% of the common shares of Carmax.
+Copper Fox's equity interest decreased over the past year due to the Company taking a passive approach towards participating in Carmax's most recent financings.

+Carmax holds a 100% working interest in the Eaglehead copper-molybdenum-gold-silver property (13,540 ha) located in the Liard Mining Division, approximately 40 kilometers east of Dease Lake in northern British Columbia.

 In July, 2017 Copper Fox completed a "Technical Report on the Eaglehead Project", with an Effective Date July 10, 2017 (the "Report") prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects.
-The Report was prepared by MMTS, Mr. Robert Lane, MSc.
+The technical report was prepared by MMTS, Mr. Robert Lane, MSc.
 P.Geo., as Qualified Person.
-The Report is filed on SEDAR and uploaded to the Company's website.
+The technical report is filed on SEDAR and uploaded to the Company's website.

-The highlights of the Report were detailed in a news release dated July 21, 2017.
-The Report outlined the details of the porphyry style mineralization on the Eaglehead project as well as the results of the metallurgical testwork completed in 2015 and 2016.
-The mineralization is categorized as hard and very hard with medium to abrasive indices.
+The Technical Report (see news release dated July 21, 2017), outlined the details of the porphyry style mineralization on the Eaglehead project as well as the results of the metallurgical testwork completed in 2015 and 2016.
 The locked cycle tests yielded a final copper-molybdenite bulk concentrate that assayed 29.6% Cu, 2.72% Mo, 28.2 g/t Au, and 175.9 g/t Ag with estimated metal recoveries of 89.9% copper, 71.1% molybdenite, 78.6% gold, and 78.1% silver.
 The copper-molybdenite concentrate contained very low concentrations of arsenic, selenium and tin.

-No field work was completed on the Eaglehead project in 2017.
-In February 2018 Copper Fox announced the results of a compilation of historical and current exploration work on the Eaglehead project.
-This work identified two large target areas, neither of which have been explored and suggests that a significantly larger portion of the Eaglehead intrusion is prospective to host porphyry copper style mineralization than previously thought.
+No field work was completed on the Eaglehead project in 2017 due to the judicial review that commenced in June 2016 and concluded in Carmax's favor on August 23, 2017.

+In February 2018, compilation work identified two large unexplored target areas, and regional scale alteration patterns, which suggests that a significantly larger portion of the Eaglehead intrusion is prospective to host porphyry copper style mineralization than previously thought.